Toazin/EBAY_SHOPPING_CHATBOT/README.md

 proporciona google vision y trae productos similares de ebay.
 El Bot entiende 4 tipos de intenciones, Hola, Adios, ejecutar busqueda, cambiar parametros de busqueda.

+## Usage ##
+- Editar .env file for API keys.
+- turn ngrok on .env port
+- start node

+## Chating ##
+- Try: "Change parameters": This allow the user to change query parameters
+- Try: "Search for an PRODUCT": This will execute the search in ebay with parameters selected
+- Try: Sending a Photo: This will search similar products in ebay
+- Try: "Whats up": For executing a greeting
+- Try: "Bye!": For executing a Bye.
 ## API's ##
 - Facebook messenger
 - Ebay